 Tennis is a fun sport that anyone can participate in, and there are hundreds of tennis courts throughout Victoria where people can play.

 Melbourne's premier tennis venue is Melbourne Park.
-It features two main arenas - Rod Laver Arena, with a seating capacity of 15,000, and Melbourne Arena, which can seat over 10,000.
+It features two main arenas - Rod Laver Arena and John Cain Arena.
 Both have retractable roofs, ensuring that matches are not interrupted by inclement weather.
 There are also three show courts, the main one being Margaret Court Arena, and more than twenty outdoor courts.